cld-agency/craftpack/README.md

 ##### Usage
-Once you have completed installation you can activate the development build tasks by running `npm run dev`.
+Once you have completed installation you can activate the development build tasks by running `npm start`.
 This must be done from within Homestead, so `vagrant ssh` in, `cd code` and then run the dev command.
 The initial run can take a little while to complete, but progress will be displayed.